yash8527/demo/README.md

 ## Usage

 You can use the `AutoComplete` component in your application by importing it from the `components` directory.
 It accepts props defined in the `AutoCompleteProps` interface.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is open-source and available under the [MIT License](LICENSE).